-This unit reflects the options chosen as well as the underpinning the Issues such as gender bias within Psychology.
+This unit reflects the options chosen as well as the underpinning the Issues and debates topic.
+In the Issues and debates topic students will explore issues such as gender bias within Psychology.
 Options chosen in Year 2 are Schizophrenia, Relationships and Forensic Psychology.